VictorCarrDev/backend-engineering-challenge/README.md

 ### alternative installation

-And is for some reason installing poetry does not suit you then the alternative method i can give you is to download directly from pypi. https://pypi.org/project/victor-unbabel-test-cli/ i published here so that you could also test it. however the name of the cli application changes and should be called as `unbabel-victor-cli` instead of `unbabel-cli`
+And is for some reason installing poetry does not suit you then the alternative method i can give you is to download directly from pypi. https://pypi.org/project/victor-unbabel-test-cli/ i published here so that you could also test it. however the name of the cli application changes and should be called as `unbabel-victor-cli` instead of `unbabel-cli` (however this version only prints the results into the console and it does not save it in a file as i uploaded before i made the file output changes)

 ### Directories: